Working together to serve our communities through science.

 Nikki Skelton is currently working on a second Bachelor's degree in Natural Resources and previously graduated from the University of Arizona with a Bachelor's in Anthropology and a Master's in Development Practice.
 In the past, Nikki has partnered with a number of academic, non-profit and government agencies such as the UA's Bureau of Applied Research in Anthropology, the Community Food Bank of Southern Arizona, the International Rescue Committee, and the Swaziland National Trust Commission to analyze issues such as food security, water quality, access to affordable housing, natural resource use, and poverty in both southern Arizona and abroad.
 By combining skills from both the social and physical sciences, Nikki hopes to further explore best practices for community-based projects that integrate environmental conservation and development objectives.
 She began working with Project Harvest in the fall of 2018.

-Chelsea Mendoza is a first-year undergraduate student pursuing a BS in Environmental Science.
+Chelsea Mendoza is a second-year undergraduate student pursuing a BS in Environmental Science.
 She is an Arizona Science and Engineering Math Scholar, recognized in the ASEMS Newsletter for her early involvement in research labs.
 Upon completion of her first semester at The University of Arizona, Chelsea was placed on the Dean's List and continues to excel in her studies.
 In the lab, she tests community members' water samples for arsenic.
 Her interests lie in both social and environmental justice, drawing her to pursue a Juris Doctor Law Degree in Environmental Law.